Second opinions for mediastinal tumors

 - Computed tomography (CT)-guided biopsy: We use real-time imaging to determine the location of the tumor before taking a tissue sample (biopsy).
 Doctors assess the biopsy using a microscope.

-- Endoscopic or endobronchial ultrasound: After numbing your throat, we insert a thin tube to access the tumor.
+- Endoscopic or endobronchial ultrasound: After numbing your throat and/or intubation, we insert a thin tube to access the tumor.
 An ultrasound imaging device at the tip uses soundwaves to capture detailed images.

-- Endoscopic ultrasound is for examining mediastinal structures.
+- Endoscopic ultrasound is for examining the esophagus and structures around it.